RSGInc/FHWA_EERPATv4/README.md

 ## Running EERPATv4

 1. Open the script ```Run_EERPATv4.R``` (located in the root directory of the model in ```R GUI``` or another R IDE such as ```RStudio```,
-2. Follow the instructions in the scrpt to select a scenario to run and launch the model run
+2. Follow the instructions in the script to select a scenario to run and launch the model run